Broadening Target Distributions for Accelerated Diffusion Models via a Novel Analysis Approach: Proof of Theorems 2 to 5

-In this section, we instantiate \cref{thm:main} (along with its corollaries) to provide upper bounds that have explicit parameter dependence for a number of interesting distribution classes.
+In this section, we instantiate \cref{thm:accl-main} (along with \cref{thm:main_non_smooth_accl}) to provide upper bounds that have explicit parameter dependency for a number of interesting distribution classes.
 In order to obtain an upper bound that explicitly depends on system parameters, we need only to provide an explicit bound on the reverse-step error, which is the main topic that we address in the following subsections.